worldturtlemedia/circleci-api/README.md

 [![Renovate enabled](https://img.shields.io/badge/renovate-enabled-brightgreen.svg)](https://renovatebot.com/) [![dependencies Status](https://david-dm.org/worldturtlemedia/circleci-api/status.svg)](https://david-dm.org/worldturtlemedia/circleci-api) [![devDependencies Status](https://david-dm.org/worldturtlemedia/circleci-api/dev-status.svg)](https://david-dm.org/worldturtlemedia/circleci-api?type=dev)

-Usable in node and the browser.
+API wrapper for [CircleCi API](https://circleci.com/docs/api/v1-reference/), usable in node and the browser.
 If used in a TypeScript project, you will get types, and auto-complete for all of the api responses.
 You will no longer need to tab back and fourth to the API documentation.
-Will work in Node or the browser!

 I recommend using this library if you are writing a tool or website in TypeScript.
-I have created definitions for each of the CircleCi endpoints.
+I have created definitions for each of the CircleCI endpoints.
 There may still be some errors, but I am open to contributions on making them better.

 If there are any features you would like, please feel free to open up an issue.